Location: Hood River, Oregon

 • Abstract techniques for creating artistic photographs

 We’ll also teach you a number of professional “digital darkroom” secrets as well.
-Our hands-on intensive seminars - held during the middle of the day when the light is not conducive to successful photography - will teach you the fundamentals of image processing, and allow you to master important techniques including:
+Our hands-on informal classroom sessions - held during the middle of the day when the light is not as conducive to successful photography - will teach you the fundamentals of image processing, and allow you to master important techniques including:

 • Working with adjustment layers